top of page

 The Research Process

-The study involves 104 expectant couples, recruited during the third trimester of pregnancy.
-We follow these families across eight testing times: prenatally, and at 3, 6, 9, 18, 24, 48, and 90 months postpartum.
-Data is collected through lab visits, home visits, telephone interviews, and online questionnaires.
+Addressing this aim, 108 families were recruited to the RIPPLE Project during the third trimester of pregnancy, expecting their first child.
+The families of fathers, mothers and the child were assessed prenatally, and at 3, 6, 9, 18, 24, 48, and 90 months postpartum.
+Data was collected through lab visits, home visits, telephone interviews, and online questionnaires.

 Key areas of focus include: